kirazero17/aws-fcj-workshop-tags/content/5-CI-CD/5.1-CodeCommit/_index.md

     ![](../../images/5/1/001.png)

-### Clone the repository into the AWS Cloud9 environment
+### Clone the repository into the AWS Cloud9/VSCode Server environment

-Clone your repository into your AWS Cloud9 environment so that you can easily push up your changes.
+Clone your repository into your AWS Cloud9/VSCode Server environment so that you can easily push up your changes.
 Change the below command to meet your region requirments and run in the terminal:

     ```bash
     git clone https://git-codecommit.eu-west-1.amazonaws.com/v1/repos/cfn-guard-demo && cd cfn-guard-demo && touch buildspec.yml cfn_guard_ruleset_example.guard cfn_template_file_example.yaml && ls -l